 Before any significant work is done on a project, the NEMA section or duly authorized committee of the section must give their approval (by a simple majority).
 The section records project initiation on a Project Initiation Request (PIR) form.
 The Engineering department adds an entry into its Standards database and begins tracking progress on the Standard.

 2. Developing the draft

-The section typically delegates development of a draft standard to a technical committee, subcommittee, or task force.
-For new standards, a new subcommittee or task force may be established.
+The section typically delegates the development of a draft Standard to a technical committee, subcommittee, or task force.
+For new Standards, a new subcommittee or task force may be established.
 The section or technical committee designates the chair, who holds a meeting to develop a plan for completing the work.
-An outline of the standard may be developed and the work divided among the members.
+An outline of the Standard may be developed and the work divided among the Members.

 3. Balloting (gathering comments)

 All proposed Standards publications are provided in a uniform format, as defined in NEMA NS 1-2005.
 Prior to issuing, the letter ballot must be reviewed by NEMA Counsel.

 Votes from a section or voting class for a Standards bulletin is generally taken by letter ballot with a 30-day window for response.
 All letter ballots allow Member’s votes to be cast in the affirmative, in the negative, or as “not voting.”
 A NEMA Member who manufactures the product is eligible to vote on Standards pertaining to that product.

 Any member may change a vote within the voting period unless they waived the right to do so on the letter ballot, but no Member may change a vote given by letter ballot after the voting period expires.

 A Standard, when presented to any section or voting class for approval, requires the affirmative vote of at least two-thirds of the votes cast in the affirmative or negative.
 In lieu of a letter ballot, a Standard proposal may be approved at a section or voting class meeting, provided 100 percent of the section or voting class Membership is present.